Policy Options and Reflections on the Future of 950 Phoenix Way

 Our world needs more kindness.
 People need more kindness.
 Nature needs more kindness.
 But we need it deep within our economies, where so many of our troubles begin.

-We have been told a thousand times that the free-market economy is the best and only kind of economy that works, but for so many people, and for nature, it’s not working.
+We have been told a thousand times that the free-market economy is the best possible kind of economy, but for so many people, and for nature, it’s just not working.
 Surely, there must be a better way.
-Our capitalist economy has been built on the primacy of selfishness, and all around the world, because of this, things are going off the rails.
+Our capitalist economy has been built on the primacy of selfishness.
 What is the alternative?
-It’s the economics of kindness – and it’s not just an idea.
+In this book, I hope to convince you that it’s the economics of kindness, which we can use to achieve massive transformative change and build a new ecological civilization.
+And it’s not just an idea.
 It’s a very real thing.

 This is an extract from Chapter 12 of my forthcoming book The Economics of Kindness: How to End the Economics of Selfishness and Build an Economy that Works for All, for which I am seeking a publisher.